Waste services and COVID-19

 Any individuals who are self-isolating, either as a precaution or because they are confirmed to have Coronavirus, should follow this advice to get rid of their household waste to ensure the virus is not spread.

-- Individuals should place all personal waste such as used tissues and disposable cleaning cloths, securely in a plastic bag or bin liner.
+- Individuals should place all personal waste such as personal protective equipment (PPE), used tissues and disposable cleaning cloths, securely in a plastic bag or bin liner.

 - This plastic bag should then be placed in another plastic bag and securely tied.

 - These bags must be stored separately to other waste for at least 72 hours before being placed in the general rubbish collection